-Last week -- and to be honest -- months before, I've been involved with an advocacy project that you probably read about if you work in higher education; if not, then probably not although it did make Slate, The Atlantic, Washington Post, the PBS News Hour and local news.
+Last week -- and to be honest -- months before, I was involved with an advocacy project that you probably read about if you work in higher education; if not, then maybe not, although it did make Slate, The Atlantic, Washington Post, the PBS News Hour and local news.
 National Adjunct Walkout Day.
 Not that there was that much walking out -- more like coming out, teaching in.
-An anonymous California adjunct, tweeting as @NationalAdjunct, started it in October by asking what a day without adjuncts would be like -- and setting a date.
+An anonymous California adjunct, tweeting as @NationalAdjunct (AN), started it in October by asking what a day without adjuncts would be like -- and setting a date.

 Did I walkout?

 As intended and hoped for, an informal cooperative network with no organization or infrastructure turned into a national happening -- international when colleges and casuals in Canada, Ireland, UK and Australia joined.
 Grassroots.
 Some events were very organized but not by us.

 This isn't small enough for a slice but will have to do.
-That was my February and this is part of the processing
+That was my February and this is part of the processing.